 Maine Office of Substance Abuse and Mental Health Services: The Maine Office of Substance Abuse and Mental Health Services is the single state administrative authority responsible for the planning, development, implementation, regulation, and evaluation of substance abuse and mental health.
 The Office provides leadership in substance abuse and mental health prevention, intervention, treatment, and recovery.
 Its goal is to enhance the health and safety of Maine citizens through the reduction of the overall impact of mental illness and substance use, abuse, and dependency.

-WinGate Wilderness Therapy is the favored choice for parents from Maine, who are wanting a leading outdoor therapy program and therapeutic transitional living program to give guidance to their struggling child coping with drug abuse (prescription/otc), divorce reaction, or under-achievement.
+WinGate Wilderness Therapy is the favored choice for parents from Maine, who are wanting a leading wilderness camp program and outdoor wilderness program to provide guidance to their struggling child coping with process addiction (gaming), depression, or behavioral issues.
 Here at WinGate, parents and families from Maine can expect the best results from our compassionate and licensed therapists.
-Our research-validated approach to wilderness treatment and alliance-based therapy therapy makes our work successful and rewarding.
+Our research-validated approach to Life-coaching and Brainspotting therapy therapy makes our work successful and rewarding.
 WinGate’s serene and distraction-free setting helps even the most treatment-resistant teens and young men and women find their way toward healing and transformation.

 WinGate’s therapists and field staff discourage judgments and labels, and never allow a diagnosis to interfere with what struggling teenagers or young adults have in common with each other - their humanity.
-We have offered help to numerous families from all over the nation, including those from Maine; Through alliance-based therapy therapy and wilderness treatment, our licensed counselors provide distinguished treatment for teenagers and young men and women coping with substance use, divorce reaction, or under-achievement.
+We have provided help to numerous families from all over the nation, including those from Maine; Through Brainspotting therapy therapy and Life-coaching, our licensed practitioners give distinguished treatment for teenagers and young men and women coping with alcohol abuse, depression, or behavioral issues.

-As a premier independent living skills program, we give alliance-based therapy therapy and a outdoor therapy; leading our young students to a healthy, balanced life.
-If you feel you may benefit from our outdoor therapy program, we encourage you to contact our intake counselors as the first step to creating lasting change in your struggling child’s life.
-We provide help to vulnerable teenagers or young adults from Maine.
+As a premier accredited wilderness treatment center, we provide Brainspotting therapy therapy and a Family treatment; leading our teenage students to a healthy, balanced life.
+If you feel you may benefit from our wilderness camp program, we encourage you to contact our intake counselors as the first step to creating lasting change in your struggling child’s life.
+We give help to vulnerable teenagers or young adults from Maine.
 Call us at (800) 560-1599 to speak with one of our knowledgeable intake counselors today!